TheCodeNugget/A3-Signmaker/README.md

 ### :warning: Important
 Program uses the the name of `.hpp` file to name the files it generates, TB exports this file with the name of your terrain.

+The program will create signs for keypoints with types: `NameCityCapital`, `NameCity` & `nameVillage`

 `1` is the selection for the type of sign you'd like created.

 ### Sign Types